Emma Watson Breaks Free Of Typecasting In Tom Hanks Sci-Fi Film ‘The Circle’

 — Riot Housewives (@RiotHousewives) February 19, 2017

 Like many of the actors who featured in the Harry Potter franchise, Emma Watson has tried to reinvent herself by detaching herself from her famous on-screen persona of Hermione Granger.
-But the actress has revealed that she has found it difficult to shrug off her popular image, and has grown to accept that Hermione is an integral part of her, despite the fact that their personalities are entirely different.
+But the actress has revealed that she has found it difficult to shrug off her popular image, and she has grown to accept that Hermione is an integral part of her, despite the fact that their personalities are entirely different.

 Even though she has worked in non-fantasy movies like My Week with Marilyn, Your Voice in My Head, and The Perks of Being a Wallflower, Emma Watson continues to be largely perceived as an actress who is suitable to play the lead characters in fantasy films.
 Apart from acting in the Harry Potter films, the actress has also acted in films like Queen of Tearling and The Tale of Despereaux.